Skip to main content

 Foreclosure processes differ by state.
 They are generally done in two ways.
 If done by filing a lawsuit, it is called "judicial foreclosure."
 In some states, the lender can foreclose without going to court, and that is called "non-judicial foreclosure."
 State foreclosure processes require that the borrower(s) be notified regarding the foreclosure proceedings.
 There are also other federal rules that may apply.

-Foreclosure is when the lender takes back property when the homeowner fails to make payments on a mortgage.
+Foreclosure is when the lender takes action to satisfy the homeowner’s debt out of the sale of collateral (the homeowner’s property) when the homeowner fails to make payments on a mortgage.
 Foreclosure processes differ by state.

 The foreclosure process generally may proceed in one of these ways depending on your state: